Tech Tips from Red Dot

 - Use a multimeter to make sure you’re getting full voltage to the motor.
 Once you know the voltage is adequate, you can then look for worn brushes, dirty squirrel-cage fans, damaged fan blades, and other more typical motor problems.

-Arctic Traveler Canada is a MSD/Master Stocking Distributor and Authorized Technical representative for many industry leading products.
+Arctic Traveler Canada is an MSD/Master Stocking Distributor and Authorized Technical representative for many industry-leading products.
 Call us today at 1-800-295-4156 to see what 55 years of excellence can do to achieve your business objectives.